tidbyt/community/docs/guides/publishing_apps.md

 # Publishing Apps
 So pumped you're here and want to publish an app!
-If you haven't done so already, check out our [contribiting guide](../CONTRIBUTING.md) and our guide on [app philosophy](app_philoshpy.md) to get a better sense of what you're getting yourself into.
+If you haven't done so already, check out our [contributing guide](../CONTRIBUTING.md) and our guide on [app philosophy](app_philosophy.md) to get a better sense of what you're getting yourself into.

 ## Prerequisites
 Make sure you have [go1.16](https://go.dev/) or later and `make` installed on your system.